rifqifatih/HomePodStreamer/README.md

 ## Usage

-1. Click **"Refresh Devices"** to discover HomePods on your network
+1. HomePods on your network are discovered automatically
 2. Check the HomePods you want to stream to
 3. Click **"Start Streaming"**
 4. Play any audio on your PC